Gabor132/QuarantineSports/README.md

 8. Use NuGet (it will have a tab now in the editor) to import Newtonsoft.Json
 9. Everything should work now.
 10. If not, oh god.

+# Querky Remarks
+Note to self and others: When adding a unity package, make sure the IDE or you don't add unnecessary and huge files in the commit.
+I learned it the hard way.
+*angry looking at the OpenPose package*